Mobilpadde/NRAW.js/README.md

 })
 ```

-"But I want the related posts of a post to whihc I know the id" - That's even easier!
+"But I want the related posts of a post to which I know the id" - That's even easier!
 Take a look at this:

 ```javascript
 Reddit.post("2v5oi5").related().exec(function(data){